pauluswi/horten/README.md

 - Each transaction is processed in a separate goroutine using the go keyword.
 - A ```sync.WaitGroup``` ensures the main function waits for all transactions to complete.
 - Redis SET with NX ensures that the operation is atomic, meaning the lock is created and has a TTL in a single operation.
+- Simulates acquiring and releasing locks without connecting to a real Redis server.

 ```go
   // MockRedis simulates a Redis client with basic lock functionality
   type MockRedis struct {